 As a small business owner, building business credit to qualify for loans or financing is crucial.

-If you want your business to qualify for favorable funding, it’s important to understand what business credit is, where your rating stands and how to obtain it.
+If you want your business to qualify for favorable funding terms, it’s important to understand what business credit is and where your rating stands as well as how to obtain business credit.
 We’ll show you how to build business credit fast and prove the creditworthiness of your company.

 Building business credit is crucial in helping you qualify for financing.
-To that end, here are 8 tips for building business credit fast:
+Here are 3 tips for building business credit fast:

 - Get a DUNS Number

-First, you need to ensure that your business is formally incorporated and is a business entity of its own.
+First, you need to ensure that your business becomes a legal entity separate from its owners.
 This will protect you and keep your personal and business credit history separate.

-Establishing your business credit depends on the type of corporate structure that you organize your business under.
-For tax and credit purposes, there are 5 distinct types of corporations:
+Establishing your business credit depends on the type of business structure.
+For tax and credit purposes, there are 5 distinct types: